 Choose your applicant type to view the relevant admissions information for this program.

 I am a:

-SATAC Code 3GD094 Deferment Yes - contact the Admissions Office Intake July Enquiries Future Students teamGraduate entry
+SATAC Code 3GD094 Deferment Yes - 2 year Intake July Enquiries Future Students teamGraduate entry

 Higher Education Study Relevant Bachelor degree or equivalent in a Science related field including (but not restricted to) Agriculture, Biology, Microbiology, Biochemistry, Chemistry, Plant and General Science and Engineering.